 Our checklist is available as both a pdf download and as a Google Sheet/Excel file where you can check off items yourself, and even add and subtract items from the checklist.

 If you are looking for a comprehensive way to track your EDC loadout, open our Excel / Google Sheet version.
 The sheet is sharable, and you just need to copy it to your own Google Sheet account or download it to excel to edit it.
-We also keep the best reviewed item for each category linked to simplify shopping for any equipment you may find yourself missing.
+We also keep links to our reviews for each category linked to simplify shopping for any equipment you may find yourself missing.

 The Next Step